Overview

 VXLAN Tunnel Endpoint

-VXLAN uses VXLAN tunnel endpoint (VTEP) devices to map tenants’ end devices to VXLAN segments and to perform VXLAN encapsulation and de-encapsulation.
-Each VTEP function has two interfaces: One is a switch interface on the local LAN segment to support local endpoint communication through bridging, and the other is an IP interface to the transport IP network.
+VXLAN uses VXLAN tunnel endpoint (VTEP) devices to map tenants’ end devices to VXLAN segments.
+VTEP devices also perform VXLAN encapsulation and de-encapsulation.
+Each VTEP function has two interfaces: a switch interface on the local LAN segment, which supports local endpoint communication through bridging; and an IP interface to the transport IP network.

 VXLAN Packet Forwarding Flow